WiscCsAirg/WiscCsAirg/about.md

 discuss papers in the areas of ML, AI, natural language processing, bioinformatics, and (occasionally) computer vision.
-We are the primary reading group for the [AI area](https://research.cs.wisc.edu/areas/ai/) and cater to all its various topics, but ML has been the focus recently.
+We are the primary reading group for the [AI area](https://research.cs.wisc.edu/areas/ai/) and cater to all its various topics, but recently ML has been the focus.

 Meetings